quantumlib/Qualtran/dev_tools/README.md

 At the top level of `dev_tools/.`, there are scripts that do various things.
 These scripts should be run from the command line (if you know what you're doing).

-`qualtran_dev_tools/` contains re-usable library code that may be helpful for writing developer-oriented scripts that e.g. do meta-analysis on the codebase.
+`qualtran_dev_tools/` contains reusable library code that may be helpful for writing developer-oriented scripts that e.g. do meta-analysis on the codebase.
 If you do `pip install -e /path/to/Qualtran/dev_tools/`, it will install a package called `qualtran-dev-tools` which can be accessed from Python by `import qualtran_dev_tools.submodule`.